bazelbuild/bazel-blog/_posts/2020-02-06-xcode-selection.md

 ## Takeaways
 If you use dynamic execution, you should use the new `xcode_config` rule shape to get more flexibility, better defaults, and more reasonable error messages!

-You should still use the old `xcode_config` shape for local- or remote-only builds.
+You should still use the old `xcode_config` shape for local-only or remote-only builds.

 We’re excited to roll this out internally, so more developers can reap the benefits of dynamic scheduling.